serokell/blog-posts/typescript-for-haskellers/article.md

 TypeScript [contains](https://www.typescriptlang.org/docs/handbook/utility-types.html) a lot of predefined conditional and mapped types that you can use out of the box.

-## Going deeper
+## Going further

 Built-in concepts are good.
 But as you can see, TypeScript's type system is not really a weak one.
-By adding our knowledge from Haskell and type theory, we can get more from this system.
+By adding our knowledge from Haskell and type theory, we can get more from this type system.
 This part will show very brief descriptions of different approaches.
 We have also added links to references and other articles to help you understand them more deeply, if necessary.

-### HKT
+### HKTs

 As we said before, TypeScript's type system is not so bad as one may think.
 But it has one significant limitation – the absence of kinds.
 Higher-kinded types allow us to write types that have their own type constructors as parameters.
-So, using generics instead of abstracting only over types we are able to abstract over types which already abstract over types.
+So, by using generics instead of abstracting only over types, we are able to abstract over types which already abstract over types.

-Unfortunately, we can't write such code, and TypeScript's type system doesn't allow it.
+Unfortunately, TypeScript's type system doesn't allow such code.

 ```typescript
 interface Collection<F> {